 10. Irix 150mm f/2.8 Macro

 At first glance, the Irix 150mm f/2.8 might not seem worth considering: It’s manual focus, doesn’t include image stabilization, and its optical performance isn’t in the same league as some of its peers.
 Look closer, however, and macro shooters will quickly find a lot to like.
 For one, it features the longest focal length of any lens on this list, which is great for photographers who want to take high-magnification shots without getting physically close to their subjects.
+With 150mm of reach, you can capture bees, grasshoppers, and butterflies in glorious detail, and you won’t have to worry quite so much about scaring your subjects away mid-shot.

 - Long focal length compared to most of its peers